colah/ByronTrialNotes/day7.md

   * No.
 * But you might have implied it from the G20 officers?
   * Yes.
-* Do you remember seeing photos on a pciture?
+* Do you remember seeing photos on a picture?
   * Yes.
 * Twitter?
   * I don't know.